Detinho

-José Wellington Bento dos Santos (迪天奴; born 11 September 1973), known as Detinho, is a former Brazilian professional footballer who played as a striker.
-He also holds a Portuguese passport.
+José Wellington Bento dos Santos (迪天奴; born 11 September 1973), known as Detinho, is a Brazilian former professional footballer who played as a striker.

 He spent his entire professional career in Portugal and Hong Kong, retiring in his 40s.

 Club career

 Portugal

 Born in Sergipe, Detinho only started playing organised football well in his 20s.
 In 1997, he moved to Portugal where he remained the following nine years, starting with F.C.
 Paços de Ferreira in the second division and moving to SC Vianense of the third level after a few months.

 Subsequently, Detinho represented U.D.
 Oliveirense and F.C.
 Marco in division three, his performances with the latter attracting the attention of Primeira Liga club S.C.
 Campomaiorense who purchased him for the 2000–01 season, and he responded by scoring eight goals in 29 games to finish team top-scorer, even though it was not good enough to prevent relegation.

 Detinho signed with third-tier Leixões S.C. in late September 2001.
 He netted ten times in the league his first year, adding three in the club's historic run in the Taça de Portugal which ended in the 1–0 final loss against Sporting CP where he played the full 90 minutes.
 He repeated individual numbers the following campaign, helping to achieve promotion.

 After the previous domestic cup exploits, Detinho appeared with the Matosinhos side in the 2002–03 UEFA Cup, scoring in a 2–1 home win over PAOK FC in the first round (3–5 aggregate loss).